vplauzon/real-time-lab/module-1/README.md

 * Internal Temperature (in [Celcius](https://en.wikipedia.org/wiki/Celsius))
 * GPS (as [GeoJSON](https://geojson.org/) point, cf [RFC 7946](https://tools.ietf.org/html/rfc7946))

+This is a **query only** module.
+There is no need to create a table.
+Look at the notes below for hints at how to handle the JSON payload.

 We suggest the following steps for this module:

 1. Provision an Azure Data Explorer (ADX, Kusto) cluster